stanford-oval/zero-shot-multiwoz-acl2020/README.md

 The dataset is generated in the "data-generated" directory.
 You must copy/move that directory elsewhere to avoid clobbering it with multiple invocations of the generation command.

 The data is generated in TRADE format.
-To convert to SUMBT format, use:
+To convert to SUMBT format, use `make data-sumbt` for the regular dataset, and `make data-generated-sumbt` for a generated dataset.

-**TODO SUMBT**

 To generate the full dataset (all domains, with augmentation), use:
 ```bash
 make data-generated transfer_from_domain= transfer_to_domain= synthetic_gen_domains="attraction hotel restaurant taxi train" synthetic_sample_prob=0.03
 ```

-To generate the zero-shot datasets, use:
+To generate the zero-shot datasets with synthesis and domain transfer, use:
 ```bash
 make data-generated transfer_from_domain=restaurant transfer_to_domain=attraction synthetic_gen_domains=attraction fewshot_pct=0 synthetic_sample_prob=0.06
 make data-generated transfer_from_domain=restaurant transfer_to_domain=hotel synthetic_gen_domains=hotel fewshot_pct=0 synthetic_sample_prob=0.06